ClickCease San Francisco Tree Care House Call | Arborist Now - Arborist Now

 Leaf Spot1

 Leaf spots are usually a surface problem, so it is not necessary to worry about losing a tree to this issue.
 Leaf spots on trees are very common and generally do not require spraying.
-Leaf spot may result in some defoliation of a plant.
+Leaf spot disease may result in some defoliation of a plant.
 Small or newly planted trees that become defoliated are more at risk of suffering damage until they become established.
 An established plant can tolerate almost complete defoliation if it happens late in the season or not every year.
 Also, you should rake up fallen leaves regularly and remove standing water.

 Anthracnose

-Another common disease is anthracnose, which targets ash, maple, oak, sycamore and other shade trees.
+Another common disease is anthracnose, which targets ash, maple, oak, sycamore, and other shade trees.
 Anthracnose, also referred to as Colletotrichum leaf spot, refers generally to diseases caused by a variety of fungi that result in visible damage to many ornamental trees and shrubs.
 This fungus hibernates during the winter on fallen leaves or twigs.
 In the spring, the spores of the fungi are transferred by water or air to newly forming leaves.
 Infections appear within days or weeks.

 Applescab

-Apple scab is a common disease that often infects ornamental trees and shrubs; most commonly affected are apple and crabapple trees, mountain ash trees, and pear trees.
+Apple scab is a common disease that often infects ornamental trees and shrubs; the most commonly affected are apple and crabapple trees, mountain ash trees, and pear trees.

 This fungus lies dormant on leaves that have become diseased.
 The fungus ejects spores from the fallen leaves into the air.
-These spores are then carried by the wind to developing leaves or twigs, flowers, and fruit.
+These spores are then carried by the wind to developing leaves, twigs, flowers, and fruit.
 The cycle of this infection process can happen again and again during a single growing season and is particularly exacerbated by humid and rainy weather.

 The early signs of apple scab are leaves that have been puckered or curled.
-Eventually, small olive green spots will appear.
+Eventually, small olive-green spots will appear.
 Fruit that is infected may become cracked or deformed.
 Infected leaves turn yellow and fall to the ground during the middle of the summer.

-Cedar Apple Rust
+Cedar Apple Rust on Tree

 Getting Rid of the Diseases